Baguage/phonegap/README.md

 1. onDeviceReady handler should be simple and should not be changes.
 Syntax errors or other problems in it makes application completely broken

-2. localStorage is reset when application quits apparently (maybe not - still not sure)
+2. localStorage is preserved when application quits

 3. Tutorial - http://coenraets.org/blog/phonegap-tutorial/